Northern Ireland nightclubs to close as daily Covid cases reach new high

 Some 3,231 new cases of Covid-19 were notified in Northern Ireland on Wednesday, up from 2,096 on Tuesday.

-Stormont ministers have agreed that nightclubs in Northern Ireland will close from 8pm on December 26.
+Stormont ministers have agreed that nightclubs in Northern Ireland will close from Boxing Day.

-It comes on the same day that the region recorded its highest daily increase in case numbers of the virus.
+It comes on the same day that the region recorded its highest daily increase in case numbers of coronavirus.

-The PA news agency understands the move to close nightclubs was agreed at a virtual meeting of the powersharing Executive on Wednesday.

-Ministers are later set to announce a series of measures aimed at curbing the spread of the Omicron variant of Covid-19.

 Some 3,231 new cases of the virus were confirmed in the region on Wednesday, a jump from 2,096 cases recorded on Tuesday.